Updated: May 29, 2025

 Where do people live in Portugal?

 People from different walks of life tend to have different preferences regarding real estate.
-Many Brits buy in the Algarve, for example, although Americans and other Europeans have increasingly been snapping up properties here over the past decade or so, especially in places like Tavira and Lagos, Portugal.
+Many Brits buy in the Algarve, for example, although Americans and other Europeans have increasingly been snapping up properties here over the past decade or so.

 When it comes to nationalities snapping up Portugal real estate for sale, French and Brazilian nationals tend to invest in Porto, while German buyers are well-represented in Faro and Lisbon.